Normal subgroups in the Cremona group (long version): Gromov hyperbolic spaces

 In this first subcase, we define the new configuration $(\hat{c}_{l})$ by $\hat{c_l}=c_l$ for $l$ between $-1$ and $i$, and by $\hat{c}_{i+1} = q$, $\hat{c}_{i+2} = b_{j+1}$ and $\hat{c}_{i+3}=x_{j+1}$; this defines a configuration of order $i+2$ for the segment $[x_0,x_{j+1}]$.

 By construction, properties (\ref{point:i}), (\ref{point:ii}), and (\ref{point:v}) are satisfied, and property (\ref{point:iii}) is obtained after translating $q$ along $[q,b_{j+1}]$ on a distance less than $12\theta$.
-This does not change the fact that $[q,b_{j+1}]$ is a relator of size $5/20$.
-Since the new configuration is obtained from the previous one by cutting it after $c_i$ and then adding a relator $[q,b_{j+1}]$ and a neutral segment $[b_{j+1},x_{j+1}]$, property (\ref{point:iv}) is also satisfied. \\
+This does not change the fact that $[q,b_{j+1}]$ is a piece of size $5/20$.
+Since the new configuration is obtained from the previous one by cutting it after $c_i$ and then adding a piece $[q,b_{j+1}]$ and a neutral segment $[b_{j+1},x_{j+1}]$, property (\ref{point:iv}) is also satisfied. \\